 How to Build Your Own Golf Cart from Scratch

 Compared to the renovation of a car, building a custom golf car is very easy.
 You can order the parts and make your car completely from scratch.
 This will definitely take more time and skill.

-If you are more a visual learner, you can check out a YouTube channel, titled DIY Golf Cart, which is dedicated to show people how to build and repair their golf carts.
+If you are more of a visual learner, you can check out a YouTube channel, titled DIY Golf Cart, which is dedicated to showing people how to build and repair their golf carts.

-If you really want to build your car from scratch, you can even build your own golf cart engine.
+If you really want to build your own golf cart kits from scratch, you can even build your own golf cart engine.
 According to DIY experts, building a golf cart engine is quite simple.
 In fact, you only need:

 - A ruler